-Neutral particles do not emit directly Cerenkov photons when crossing the LUCID detector.
-Still, the effect of neutral particles might be not negligible due to the production of charged particles in secondary interactions with the LUCID tube walls.
+Neutral particles do not emit Cerenkov photons when crossing the LUCID detector.
+Still, neutral particles might affect the LUCID response by producing charged particle when interacting with the LUCID tube walls.
 The spectrum of photo-electrons detected by LUCID due to 100 GeV photons is shown in Figure 11.

 Figure 11.
-Photo-electrons detected by LUCID in 10000 events of single photons coming from the IP with E = 100 GeV and a random direction $(0.004 < \theta < 0.01, 0 < \phi < 2\pi)$.
+Photo-electrons detected by LUCID in 10000 events of single photons coming from the IP with E = 100 GeV and a random direction ($0.004 < \theta < 0.01$, $0 < \phi < 2\pi$).

-The peak at 30 photo-electrons is due to secondary particles crossing only the PMT quartz window.
+The peak at 30 photo-electrons is due to secondary particles crossing the PMT window only.
 Compared to Figure 10, the peak at about 105 photo-electrons is not visible due to the fact that secondary particles typically do not travel along the tube axis.